lidofinance/lido-improvement-proposals/DIPS/dip-0.md

 Each status change is requested by the DIP author and reviewed by the DIP editors.
 Use a pull request to update the status.
 Please include a link to where people should continue discussing your DIP.
 The DIP editors will process these requests as per the conditions below.

-* **Work in progress (WIP)** -- Once the champion has asked the yEarn community whether an idea has any chance of support, they will write a draft DIP as a [pull request].
+* **Work in progress (WIP)** -- Once the champion has asked the Depool community whether an idea has any chance of support, they will write a draft DIP as a [pull request].
 Consider including an implementation if this will aid people in studying the DIP.
 * **Proposed** If agreeable, DIP editor will assign the DIP a number (generally the issue or PR number related to the DIP) and merge your pull request.
 The DIP editor will not unreasonably deny an DIP.
 Proposed DIPs will be discussed on governance calls and in Discord.
 If there is a reasonable level of consensus around the change on the governance call the change will be moved to approved.
 If the change is contentious a vote of token holders may be held to resolve the issue or approval may be delayed until consensus is reached.
 * **Approved** -- This DIP has passed community governance and is now being prioritised for development.
 * **Implemented** -- This DIP has been implemented and deployed to mainnet.